SteerGroup/coding-best-practices-guide/docs/languages.md

 ## Stata

-Stata is a general-purpose statistical software package that is largely code-driven although it also has a graphical user interface.
+Stata is a general-purpose statistical software package that is largely code- driven although it also has a graphical user interface.
 It has two languages, the main “Stata” language and also an advanced programming language called Mata.
-Stata is semi-open software: the core is closed source and requires a licence, but users can program their own Stata packages and share these with other Stata users.
+Stata is semi-open software: the core is closed source and requires a license, but users can program their own Stata packages and share these with other Stata users.
 Many user-written packages are available within Stata and online.
 Stata was initially designed to focus on one primary data object at a time.
 The benefit of this approach is that Stata syntax is simple and intuitive: often things can be done with a single line of Stata code where several lines would be required using Python or R. Stata could be a good choice if you are familiar with the requirements and need to get results quickly.

 [Official Stata Website](https://www.stata.com)

-Stata packages are available from the Statistical Software Components (SSC) archive using the command “ssc install” within Stata.
+Stata packages are available from the Statistical Software Components (SSC) archive using the command 'ssc install' within Stata.

 ## JavaScript